Azure-Samples/ms-identity-dotnet-adfs-to-aad/2-AAD-Migration/2-2-Security-Groups/README.md

-# Migrating on-prem AD Security Group to your Azure Active Directory tenant
+# Using on-prem AD Security Groups in Applications registered in an Azure Active Directory tenant

 ## Scenario